History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

-In the maximization problem (Eq.~\eqref{eq:server_sided_fairness}), we jointly maximize the utility coverage of epochs (the first term) and the exposure probability of clients (the second term), which is linear with the decision variable $ \varepoch^{(\epoch)} $.
-We put a constraint that the sum of $ \varepoch^{(\epoch)} $ is at most $ \maxepochs $.
+In the maximization problem, we jointly maximize the utility coverage of epochs (the first term) and the exposure probability of clients (the second term), both of which are linear with $ \varepoch^{(\epoch)} $.
+We put a constraint that the sum of $ \varepoch^{(\epoch)} $ is at most $ \maxepochs $ to meet the budget constraint.
 In addition, we consider a hyper-parameter $ \gamma \in \mathbb{R}^{\ge 0} $ to prioritize between utility coverage and client exposition.
-An off-the-shelf ILP solver can output an optimal solution of $ \mathbf{z}^* $ -- we compute Shapley value in an epoch $ \epoch $ if and only if $ {\varepoch^{(\epoch)}}^* = 1 $.
+An off-the-shelf ILP solver can output an optimal solution of $ {\mathbf{z}^{(\epoch)}}^* $ such that we compute Shapley value in an epoch $ \epoch $ if and only if $ {\varepoch^{(\epoch)}}^* = 1 $.

-\textbf{An MILP for Two-sided Fairness.} To achieve two-sided fairness, we consider a joint optimization problem: we maximize the utility coverage of epochs where Shapley value is computed and minimize the pair-wise absolute exposure probability of clients in Eq.~\eqref{eq:two_sided_fairness}.
+\paragraph{An MILP for Two-sided Fairness.} To achieve server-client two-sided fairness, we consider a joint optimization problem: we maximize the utility coverage of epochs where Shapley value is computed and minimize the pair-wise absolute exposure probability of clients in Eq.~\eqref{eq:two_sided_fairness}.